ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-series/index.md

 - when a series item (column segment) is highlighted, the segments belonging to all other stack levels dim, and only segments from the stack level that the highligted segment belongs to remain unaffected
+- at the same time the segments from the highlighted stack level (subseries) get the `strokeWidth` of `2`, while the currently hovered segment gets a `strokeWidth` of `4`
-- when a legend item is hovered, each representing a stack level, the rest of the stack levels in the series dim, but this time with no item highlighted because none is being hovered
+- when a legend item (representing a stack level) is hovered, the rest of the stack levels in the series dim, but this time with no item highlighted because none is being hovered